Field work

 About our Department

-The Department of Geology has been at K-State since 1946, teaching students about the Earth through a combination of field work, laboratory approaches, and modeling methods.
+The Department of Geology has been at K-State since 1946, teaching students about the Earth through a combination of hands-on field work, laboratory approaches, and modeling methods.

 Learn more about Geology